m-chenie/tt-metal/tt_metal/programming_examples/diode_equation_single_core_v2_generated/prompt_debug.md

 - ALL computation MUST use SFPU operations (element-wise on DST registers)

-- DO NOT create DRAM buffers for scalar constants - initialize them directly in circular buffers
+- DO NOT create DRAM buffers for scalar constants - initialize them directly in circular buffer in the reader kernel

 - Follow the sfpu_eltwise_chain pattern for constant initialization in reader kernel

+CIRCULAR BUFFER TILE SEMANTICS:

+- Each tile in a circular buffer is TILE_HW elements (typically 1024 for 32x32)

+- If a CB has N tiles, write N * TILE_HW elements total (N complete tiles)

+- Example: CB with 3 tiles = write elements [0..TILE_HW-1] for tile 0, [TILE_HW..2*TILE_HW-1] for tile 1, [2*TILE_HW..3*TILE_HW-1] for tile 2

+- In compute kernel: copy_tile(cb_id, tile_index, dst_reg) where tile_index selects which of the N tiles

+- When cb_wait_front(cb_id, N) and cb_pop_front(cb_id, N), the N must match the number of tiles you're actually using